eric-conrad/enumer8/README.md

 Reads a list of potential usernames and tests an openssh server for the CVE-2016-6210 opensshd timing attack bug.
 Based on Eddie Harari's opensshd user enumeration POC.

-Can append popular first initials to last names and loop accordingly.
+Can prepend popular first initials to last names and loop accordingly.

 ## pfi.pl (Popular First Initials):